-- One black kids bottom
+- One black kids outfit

 - Three strings of 96" long color changing fairy lights